unicode-org/cldr/docs/ldml/tr35-personNames.md

 | ✓      | ✖️   | ✖️    | | ✖️    | =         | =        |
 | ✖️     | ✖️   | ✖️    | | =     | =         | =        |

-For example, if the surname-prefix is "von und zu" and the surname-core is "Stettbach" and there is no surname (plain), then the derived value for the surname is "von und zu Stettbach".
-(The cases where existing values are changed for prefix and core (ie, ✓ → …) should not be necessary with well-formed PersonName data.)
+For example, if the surname-prefix is "von und zu" and the surname-core is "Stettbach" and there is no surname (plain), then the derived value for the (plain) surname is "von und zu Stettbach".
+(The cases where existing prefix values are changed should not be necessary with well-formed PersonName data.)

 #### Derive initials